 If it becomes necessary for parents to withdraw a student, the parent will officially notify the Admissions Office in writing.
-Tuition is due through the end of the current month the student attends.
-In addition, a withdrawal fee of \$1500.00 (\$250.00 for K3 and K4) will be due at the time of withdrawal.
-Students' records will not be released until the payment has cleared the bank.
-In addition, students and parents are subject to all financial rules and regulations of the Parent/Student Handbook.
+Student's records will not be released until the payment has cleared the bank.
 This policy is required due to the commitments already made for personnel, supplies, and materials based on your child's enrollment.